High-intensity Voronoi percolation on manifolds: Connected cutsets and discretization

-Now assume that $G$ is one-ended.
-Any minimal cutset $\Gamma$ separating $x$ from $\infty$ is then also a minimal cutset separating $x$ from any vertex $y$ in the unique infinite connected component of $V\setminus\Gamma$.
+Now assume that $G$ is one-ended and locally finite.
+Any (necessarily finite) minimal cutset $\Gamma$ separating $x$ from $\infty$ is then also a minimal cutset separating $x$ from any vertex $y$ in the unique infinite connected component of $V\setminus\Gamma$.
 By the first part of the claim, we conclude that $\Gamma$ is connected. \end{proof}

 The following version of Theorem~\ref{thm: connected cutsets} follows easily.

 \begin{corollary} Theorem~\ref{thm: connected cutsets} holds if the family of open sets $(O(x))_{x\in V}$ is replaced by a family of closed sets $(C(x))_{x\in V}$ satisfying the same conditions in addition to the following locally finiteness property: for every bounded subset $B\subset M$, $|\{x\in V:\, C(x)\cap B \neq \emptyset\}|<\infty$. \end{corollary}